 Dorian joined the Leap team in 2015 as Program Director, bringing over 10 years of program management, teaching, and nonprofit management experience.
 A San Francisco native, she remembers participating in quality arts programs throughout her entire public school education.
 She began her career teaching art to youth and managing museum education programs for many years in California and New York.
 Recently, she was the director of operations at Richmond District Neighborhood Center overseeing an organizational growth initiative, followed by two years in Honolulu where she worked as a program officer for Hawai'i Community Foundation managing grants in organizational effectiveness.
 When she's not working, she practices the art of parenting with her husband and two kids in the finest foggy city in the world.

 Julianne joined the Leap team in 2015.
 She is actively engaged with the Bay Area arts community as an advocate for youth arts education and cultural diplomacy.
-With over six years of experience in community engagement, program management, and event production, Julianne seeks opportunities to bring people of all ages together around interactions with the arts.
+With over seven years of experience in community engagement, program management, and event production, Julianne seeks opportunities to bring people of all ages together around interactions with the arts.

 Originally from Philadelphia, Patrick cultivated his love for the visual arts while he was an undergraduate at Harvard University where he majored in visual and environmental studies with a focus on studio painting.
 During his time as an undergrad, he was also a member of the art board of the Harvard Lampoon, one of the nation's oldest humor magazines.

 Patrick currently works for Google as a member of its Business Operations and Strategy team in Mountain View.
 Prior to joining Google, he was an investment professional in the private equity space, first at Bain & Co. consulting and later as a member of the deal team at Parthenon Capital.

 While he is no longer an active artist, the arts were crucial to Patrick's academic development, and he looks forward to ensuring that young students in the Bay Area have access to quality art education through Leap.